hackclub/some-assembly-required/code/6502/README.md

 If you use a Mac, you need to swap out `/Applications/Vice/x64.app/Contents/MacOS/x64` with the actual file path to where you stored your Vice so in this case it was in the Applications folder. _DO NOT REMOVE `Contents/MacOS/x64`._ You want to use x64sc so if you did indeed store your file in the Applications folder, your path should be `/Applications/{folderName}/x64sc.app/Contents/MacOS/x64sc` where `{folderName}`is the name of your folder, eg. `vice-x86-64-gtk3-3.6.1`.

 If you use Windows, you need to swap out `C:/tools/vice/x64.exe` with the actual file path so if you stored it under tools, your file path should be `C:/tools/{foldername}/x64sc.exe`.
-(TODO ✅: Would someone with Window be willing to test this out and see if it works?)

 Finally the part where you code (yay!).
 You want to add your code to `code/main.asm`.